Your Story Matters Here.

 We want to hear from anyone who has been through the Kalamazoo County Jail, who has had a loved one there, who has ever used a jail or prison phone system to stay in contact with someone, or who simply has something to say about how this works.
 Whatever your experience is, it belongs in this conversation.
 Your story can be shared publicly with your name, published anonymously, or kept entirely private and used only to inform the campaign.
 You are in complete control of how it is used.

-Dominic Deere spent nine months at the Kalamazoo County Jail in 2023 and 2024.
-Raised in Kalamazoo, he is a father and a father figure to nieces and nephews in his family.
-During those nine months, his family estimates they spent roughly $7,700 to maintain contact with him, about $3,100 on phone calls and $4,600 on video calls.
+Dominic Deere spent nine months at the Kalamazoo County Jail in 2023 and 2024 after being arrested on a parole violation.
+A Kalamazoo native, he has a teenage son and is close with his nieces and nephews.
+He estimates that over those nine months, his family spent roughly $7,700 to stay in contact with him, about $3,100 on phone calls and $4,600 on video calls.
+He also described difficulty getting refunds from ViaPath when the tablets had connection problems.

-"You're spending a lot of money in the day trying to keep in contact with your family, especially if they're used to you being at home.
+"Just thinking of the financial strain put on your people, trying to keep up with you being in there, with them living out here, and helping you in there.
 It is hard.
 It's hard on everybody that's connected to you when you're in a situation like that."

 More Stories Coming